-Visit Type Definition Standard

-Urgent Care Services for Mental Services to treat a condition in which Within 24 hours

-Health a person is not actively suicidal or

-homicidal, denies having a plan,

-means or intent for suicide or

-homicide, but expresses feelings of

-hopelessness, helplessness or rage;

-has potential to become actively

-suicidal or homicidal without

-immediate intervention; displays a

-condition which could rapidly

-deteriorate without immediate

-intervention; and/or without diversion

-and intervention, shall progress to the

-need for emergent services/care. • Services to treat a condition in which

-a person has potential to become

-actively suicidal or homicidal without

-immediate intervention.

-Urgent Care Services for SUDs Services to treat a condition in which Within 24 hours

-organic cure services for seps the person is not imminently at risk of

-harm to self or others or unable to

-adequately care for self, but by virtue

-of the person's substance use is in

-need of prompt assistance to avoid

-further deterioration in the person's

-condition which could require

-emergency assistance.

-Services to treat a condition in which

-a person displays a condition which

-could, without diversion and

-intervention, progress to the need for

-emergent services/care.

-Routine Services for Mental Health Services to treat a person who Within 14 calendar days

-describes signs and symptoms

-resulting in impaired behavioral

-functioning which has impacted

-person's ability to participate in daily living or markedly decreased person's

-quality of life.

-Services to treat a person who

-describes signs and symptoms

-resulting in impaired mental

-functioning which has impacted

-person's ability to participate in daily

-living or markedly decreased person's

-quality of life.

-Services to treat a person who

-describes signs and symptoms

-resulting in impaired emotional

-functioning which has impacted

-person's ability to participate in daily

-living or markedly decreased person's

-quality of life.

-Visit Type Definition Standard Routine Services for SUDs Services to treat a person who describes signs and symptoms consequent to substance use resulting in a level of Within 14 calendar days impairment which can likely be diagnosed as a SUD according to the current version of the Diagnostic and Statistical Manual .
+Visit Type Definition Standard Urgent Care Services for SUDs Services to treat a condition in which the person is not imminently at risk of harm to self or others or unable to adequately care for self, but by virtue of the person's substance use is in need of prompt assistance to avoid further deterioration in the person's condition which could require emergency assistance.
+Services to treat a condition in which a person displays a condition which could, without diversion and intervention, progress to the need for emergent services/care.
+Within 24 hours Routine Services for Mental Health Services to treat a person who describes signs and symptoms resulting in impaired behavioral functioning which has impacted person's ability to participate in daily living or markedly decreased person's quality of life.
+Services to treat a person who describes signs and symptoms resulting in impaired mental functioning which has impacted person's ability to participate in daily living or markedly decreased person's quality of life.
+Services to treat a person who describes signs and symptoms resulting in impaired emotional functioning which has impacted person's ability to participate in daily living or markedly decreased person's quality of life.
+Within 14 calendar days Routine Services for SUDs Services to treat a person who describes signs and symptoms consequent to substance use resulting in a level of impairment which can likely be diagnosed as a SUD according to the current version of the Diagnostic and Statistical Manual .
+Within 14 calendar days

 Table 5b.
-Behavioral Health I/DD Tailored Plan Access Standards
+BH I/DD Tailored Plan Access Standards